instruct-rb/instruct/README.md

 ## User content escaping
 TODO: fill in documenation on how this works
-ERB templates should automatically escape unless the string is marked as prompt_safe. lm.escape() should escape user input.
+ERB templates should automatically escape unless the string is marked as safe. lm.escape() should escape user input.